 It was the intention of the parties that ABC FRANCHISING would be [Friendly Coffee’s] exclusive agent to expand [Friendly Coffee’s] franchises throughout Canada and the US.

 There is an important relationship between ABC FRANCHISING’s alleged exclusivity and ABC FRANCHISING’s alleged right to be paid.
 They wanted money based on all franchise fees paid to Friendly Coffee.
 This was during the term of ABC FRANCHISING’s services.

 It would make some commercial sense to require payment of all franchise fees to ABC FRANCHISING.
 This would be regardless of ABC FRANCHISING’s involvement.
 But only in circumstances where ABC FRANCHISING has the exclusive right to locate and create new franchisees.

 Contracting Parties Have A Choice Of Forum

-In conclusion, if you want to learn more about law, see our videos.
+In conclusion, if you want to learn more about law, contact us.

 Author: Alistair Vigier is the CEO of ClearWay Law